 21. What management is available for heart failure?

-Diuretics, anti-hypertensives, smoking cessation, fluid restriction, and low sodium diet.
+Diuretics, anti-hypertensives, smoking cessation, fluid restriction, and a low sodium diet.

 22. How much of the thoracic cavity should the heart cover?